-- i.
-Pro se parties shall submit to the clerk's office for filing a motion to treat a document as an HSD, the HSD sought to be filed, and a certificate of service in the form of a single paper copy.
-These documents should be packaged as specified in paragraph 2.b. - ii.
-The filing party shall serve the proposed HSD on the other parties as specified in paragraph 2.c. - iii.
+- a.
+Represented parties - i.
+A represented party shall file a motion to treat a document as an HSD and a proposed order in paper form. - ii.
+The filing party shall submit to the clerk's office for filing a motion to treat a document as an HSD, the HSD sought to be filed, and a certificate of service, in paper form.
+The motion shall explain why the proposed document constitutes an HSD under the criteria set out in paragraph 1.b. above or why it should otherwise be subject to the heightened protection for HSDs. - iii.
+The filing party shall serve the proposed HSD on the other parties as specified in paragraph 2.c. - iv.
 The court will issue an order on the motion and, if granted, an informational entry will be made on the case docket indicating that the HSD has been filed with the court.
 The clerk's office will maintain the HSD in a secure paper filing system or a secure standalone computer system that is not connected to any network.